Today my doll is sick. I didn’t go to school – mom said I could stay at home to keep my doll company. I am a little bit sick too, but not too much.

 She sat on her bed, hid her face behind her knees and cried.
 Poppy could not understand why she was so sad.
 After all, her parents were right: she would be a prince’s wife.
 Most girls in the village would be jealous of her and they would love to be at her place.
 But she was not happy and there was nothing she could do to change this.
 With all those thoughts in her mind and as she had cried so much, she was soon asleep and had a weird dream.

 In her dream, she wore the red shoes and she was in the palace.
 She had never visited the place, but it seemed that the shoes had brought her there and they would take her into the palace too.
 She walked through large halls and dark corridors; she could see and hear everybody, but she was invisible.
 Somehow, she knew that the shoes gave her this amazing power.
-Walking like a shadow, she arrived into a room where everything was in gold and silver.
+Walking like a shadow, she arrived in a room where everything was in gold and silver.
 A beautiful woman with long dark hair was sitting in front of a mirror and tried on various jewels that a lady standing behind her gave her after she had taken them out of a box adorned with gems.
 Poppy knew that the woman that sat in front of the mirror was the queen – the mother of the prince that asked her hand.
 Nobody told Poppy that this woman was the queen – she just knew.
 And the lady who handled the jewels was her lady of honor.
 Poppy stood in a dark corner and watched them.

 “My son is going to marry a peasant girl,” said the queen as she tried on a diamond necklace.
 “What a shame!!
 He refused to marry any king’s daughter; he says he wants no alliances with other countries – he will invade all of them and enslave their subjects.
 So he does not need to marry a princess.
 Very well.
 But why does he have to marry this peasant girl?
 You cannot imagine how sad I am!!”